 One of the most popular uses for Chick Pea flour is in Socca, the famous crispy thin flat bread of France served hot by street vendors at open-air markets.
 According to MFK Fisher, the French still associate Chick Peas with Mary Magdalene.
 An early Christian legend relates how Mary’s cohorts Les Saintes Maries were saved from starvation as they fled to Provence from Jerusalem by a bottomless pot of Pois Chiches or Chick Peas.

 To make Socca at home you will need:

 1 1/4 cups water

 Grapeseed or avocado oil

 1. Mix the chickpea flour, water, cumin, and salt until smooth.
 Whisk in the olive oil.
 Let sit for 2 hours at room temperature or overnight in the refrigerator.
 (If refrigerating, allow to come to room temperature for 2 hours before cooking.)

 2. Preheat the broiler to high.
 In a cast-iron pan on top of the stove, heat a small layer of oil until smoking.
 Add the socca batter until a thin pancake forms.
 Cook until the edges just begin to brown.
 Place the pan under the broiler and broil until the batter begins to color and blister.

-3. Flip the socca onto a cutting board, sprinkle with sea salt, and drizzle with olive oil.
+3. Flip the socca onto a cutting board, sprinkle with sea salt to taste, and drizzle with olive oil.
 Repeat with the remaining batter.
-Serve with toppings of your choice such as tzatziki, or hummus.
+Serve with spreads and salads of your choice such as raita, tzatziki, or hummus.